Birth Chart

 Step 4: Pay attention to the aspects

 Aspects are the angles between planets — the lines you see crossing the middle of the chart wheel.
-They describe how the different parts of you talk to each other (or fail to).
-The five major aspects:
+They describe how the different parts of you talk to each other, or fail to.
+Most readings use a 6–8° orb (so a "conjunction" can be exact or within 8° and still count).
+Five major aspects to know:

 Step 5: Synthesize the patterns